 The teacher's enthusiasm and love for his subject was clearly communicated to his students, and the positive, descriptive language the poet uses when talking about these places reflects that.
-The teacher brought the two-dimensional world of the maps to life, helping the pupils to see places 'where the green leaves of the orange trees burned' and smell the fragrant jasmine blossom.
+The teacher brought the two-dimensional we feel the heat: 'where green leaves burn', and smell the fragrant jasmine blossom.
 I think the that the ability to fire up his pupils' imagination in this way is part of what makes the subject of the poem such a great teacher.